contentful/create-contentful-app/packages/contentful--create-contentful-app/README.md

 ## Bootstrap

-You can run `create-contentful-app` using one of the bollowing commands:
+You can run `create-contentful-app` using one of the following commands:

 ```bash
 # npx